prharms/news-query-nexis/README.md

 1. **Document Processing**: The tool scans the specified data directory for `.docx` files
 2. **Content Extraction**: Each document is parsed to extract articles and their content
+3. **Forensic Analysis**: AI operates as a forensic document examiner conducting critical legal analysis
-3. **Question Submission**: Your question and the combined document content are sent to Claude 4 Sonnet
+4. **Question Submission**: Your question and the combined document content are sent to Claude 4 Sonnet
-4. **Intelligent Batching**: Large documents are automatically split into manageable chunks and processed separately
+5. **Intelligent Batching**: Large documents are automatically split into manageable chunks and processed separately
-5. **Response Synthesis**: Multiple chunk responses are intelligently combined into a coherent final answer
+6. **Response Synthesis**: Multiple chunk responses are intelligently combined into a coherent final answer
-6. **Automatic Fallback**: If Claude 4 is overloaded, automatically tries Claude 3.5 Sonnet
+7. **Automatic Fallback**: If Claude 4 is overloaded, automatically tries Claude 3.5 Sonnet
+8. **Anti-Hallucination Verification**: Every claim is verified against source material before inclusion
-7. **Response with Citations**: Claude returns a concise answer with required citations (title, publication, date)
+9. **Response with Citations**: Claude returns a concise answer with required citations (title, publication, date)
-8. **Word Document Output**: Results are saved as professionally formatted Word documents with timestamps
+10. **Word Document Output**: Results are saved as professionally formatted Word documents with timestamps and technical details

+## Anti-Hallucination Protocols

+The tool implements rigorous anti-hallucination measures:

+- **Zero Creativity**: AI is forbidden from creating, inventing, or inferring information not explicitly present
+- **Exact Text Only**: Quotation marks are only used for text that appears exactly as written in source material
+- **Verification Required**: Every statement must be verified against the source material before inclusion
+- **No Inference**: No conclusions, connections, or implications beyond what is explicitly stated
+- **Citation Mandatory**: Every factual claim must include exact article title, publication name, and date
+- **Legal Liability Awareness**: Designed for use in legal proceedings with professional consequences for fabricated information
+- **Explicit Limitations**: When information is not found, explicitly states "The source material does not contain information about [topic]"

 ## Error Handling